brosjsy/LinuxSystemLog/README.md

 # LinuxSystemLog

+Log monitoring plays a critical role in system administration, cybersecurity, and incident response.
+It involves continuously reviewing and analyzing system logs to detect unusual activity, track user behavior, troubleshoot errors, and maintain system health.
+During this lab, log monitoring was implemented to provide real-time visibility into the behavior of the Linux system, including authentication attempts, system boot activities, kernel-level messages, and scheduled tasks.

+One of the most important benefits of log monitoring is security auditing.
+By analyzing logs such as /var/log/auth.log and /var/log/secure, I was able to identify failed login attempts, unauthorized access patterns, and sudo misuse.
+This is vital in detecting brute-force attacks or insider threats before they escalate.

+Additionally, log monitoring supports performance troubleshooting.
+Logs like /var/log/syslog, /var/log/messages, and /var/log/dmesg provide insights into system errors, service failures, hardware issues, and boot problems.
+For example, I used tail -f and journalctl to track systemd service logs and quickly identify misconfigured or crashing services during runtime.

+Furthermore, logs are essential for compliance and auditing in enterprise environments.
+Retaining and reviewing logs ensures that actions taken by users, cron jobs, and daemons are documented—providing accountability and traceability.

+In this lab, I also utilized commands like grep, journalctl, and tail to filter and monitor log entries in real time.
+This demonstrated how Linux logs can be leveraged to maintain visibility over system operations and enforce security best practices.

+Overall, log monitoring is not only useful but necessary for maintaining system integrity, optimizing performance, and ensuring a proactive approach to threat detection and system management.
  Key Log Files in Linux are always located in /var/log) Here are the key locations to be watching when monitoring a linux log
  | Log File                       | Purpose                                    |